Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

-In addition to the version specified in the contract source code, it is also required that the contract's ``init.json`` specifies the same version when the contract is deployed and when the contracts transitions are invoked.
+In addition to the version specified in the contract source code, it is also required that the contract's ``init.json`` specifies the same version when the contract is deployed and when the contract's transitions are invoked.
 This eases the process for the blockhain code to decide which interpreter to invoke.